-The garden waste charge will generate funds to offset the cost of the new waste and recycling service, which is set to rise by £1-million a year to maintain service levels for Dales residents with the continuation of weekly food waste collections, together with collections fortnightly of dry recycling and fortnightly of residual household waste that can't be recycled or composted.
+The garden waste charge will generate funds to offset the cost of the new waste and recycling service - starting from August 2020 - rises by £1-million a year to maintain service levels for Dales residents with the continuation of weekly food waste collections, together with collections fortnightly of dry recycling and fortnightly of residual household waste that can't be recycled or composted.

 Why are you charging me to collect garden waste from April 2021?

-It's a decision we've taken reluctantly but we have to raise extra revenue to balance out the impact of a new waste and recycling contract that will cost an additional £1m a year from this August.
+It's a decision we've taken reluctantly but we have to raise extra revenue to balance out the impact of a new waste and recycling contract that will cost an additional £1m a year from August 2020.
 We have set the garden waste charge so the waste and recycling service overall is affordable to the Council Tax payer.

 Who made the decision?